What's the Difference Between Open Adoption vs. Co-Parenting?

 On the most basic level, an open adoption is a relationship in which the adoptive and birth families share identifying information and build a relationship with one another.
-Both parties will start with pre-placement contact in the beginning of the adoption and continue building their relationship long after placement.
+Both parties will start with pre-adoption contact and continue building their relationship long after the adoption is complete.

 For Caitlin, a birth mother, knowing that she’ll be able to be part of her child’s life was one of the greatest things she ever did:

 “Knowing that I can be around and be there — I don’t even know how to put it into words… I’m like a cheerleader on the sideline, and that’s more than I could have asked for,” she said of her open adoption relationship.
 “He gets this family who can take care of him and do everything I couldn’t, but he can also know that I didn’t just give him away.
 I had a purpose for him, and it was meant to be.”